ToastedDev/ToastedDev/branding/README.md

 <!-- Gradient -->
 ## Gradient
-This is an example as to what a gradient between the yellow and green may look like. **The orange is placed at 10%** but honestly, I just do what looks good depending on the situation.
+This is an example as to what a gradient between the yellow and green may look like. **The yellow is placed at 10%** but honestly, I just do what looks good depending on the situation.

 ![Gradient](./colors/gradient.jpg?raw=true)